johnayeni/star-wars-directory/README.md

 # Star wars directory

-A simple Vue js app which uses [SWAPI](https://swapi.co/) to provide a search directory for Star wars characters, ships and planets
+A simple Vue js app which uses [SWAPI](https://swapi.co/) to provide a search directory for Star wars characters, ships and planets.
+See the application live [here](https://star-wars-directory.netlify.com)

 ## Project setup